paleohayduke/TrafficSimProject/README.md

 COMPLETED TASKS

+COMPLETED 10/7/2018: -Create thread to handle path finding.
+Create an array to hold 10 directions, as new cars are generated, they will pull from the array to get their directions(disposing of source direction) and the direction thread will then make a new direction, based on current traffic conditions, to replace it...
+If there are no new directions, car can go inactive until a new route is ready.

 COMPLETED 10/7/2018: -makeDirection() in Simulation needs to be able to set a minimum distance between start and end point.